tarasevich-dmitry/Streamlit_demo/README.md

 # Streamlit_demo
-Tips and hint for Streamlit
+Tips and hint for Streamlit.
+Conditional table formatting using aggrid library